Supabase vs Firebase for 2026: The Ultimate Comparison Guide

 • Open-source preference: Supabase is completely open-source.
 That means you avoid vendor lock-in and can even self-host the whole stack if you want maximum control.

-• Custom backend needs: If you plan on extending functionality, writing custom stored procedures (SQL), or building specific server-side workflows, Supabase gives you way more freedom than Firebase.
+• Custom backend needs: If you plan to extend functionality, write custom stored procedures (SQL), or build specific server-side workflows, Supabase gives you far more freedom than Firebase.

 Ultimately, the decision in the Supabase vs Firebase debate boils down to whether your app is a rapid real-time mobile app (Firebase) or a scalable, SQL-driven web and enterprise app (Supabase).
 What skills does your team have, and what does your data actually need?